Instilling Financial Literacy in Children

 - Go to a bank and set up a savings account.
 Have your child make the deposit and learn how to access the account online.

+An important step in financial literacy for children is learning to earn money.
 Even before they can legally work, encourage your children to earn money.
 Remember that bike that your son wants?
 If he hasn’t saved enough to assist in the purchase of the bike, help him set a goal toward earning that money.
 Suggest walking the neighbor’s dog, babysitting or even washing cars to help obtain the additional funds.
 Take it a step further and teach him to calculate how many cars he would have to wash, earning $10 per job, to reach his goal.
-By understanding the relationship between work and money, your children will also develop life skills such as responsibility, independence, and discipline.
+By understanding the relationship between work and money, your children will develop financial literacy and life skills such as responsibility, independence, and discipline.

 - Let children set a goal and find the work.
 Setting goals is fundamental to learning the value of money and saving.